 Ladakh in winters typically means Chadar Trek.
 But not all of us can do trekking in the extreme weather of Ladakh winters.
-Does this mean Ladakh is out of bound for us in winters ?
-Thankfully No. There are mini road trips that you can do with Leh as your base location in Ladakh.
+Does this mean Ladakh is out of bounds for us in winters?
+Thankfully No. There are mini road trips that you can do with Leh as your base location in the region.
 Where you can comfortably stay in centrally heated hotels like our host The Grand Dragon Hotel.
 I spent 4 days in Ladakh to discover these absolutely scenic road trips from Leh.

 Drive to Chilling via Magnetic Hill

 Chilling is the starting point of famous Chadar Trek that happens in winters on the Zanskar River when it is frozen.
 And trekkers walk on this frozen river.
-However, if like me, you are not the trekking kinds but still want to enjoy the river & mountain landscape of Ladakh in winters – take a short drive to Chilling.
+However, if like me, you are not the trekking kind fellow, but still, want to enjoy the river & mountain landscape of Ladakh in winters – take a short drive to Chilling.
 That takes you along the Zanskar River.

 Confluence Point of Zanskar & Indus River

 On this drive, you must include the confluence point of Zanskar and Indus River.
 This is one of the most beautiful and discreet confluences that I have seen.
 Muddy green Indus flows from Leh and merges with the pristine blue Zanskar.
 For a distance, the waters flow in parallel.
 Demarcated by a thin layer of frozen water, as if moving together while remaining independent.
 It is a sight to relish when you see streams of blue and green water flowing together.
-Typical winter Ladakh images to cherish if you are yet to visit Leh Ladakh.
+Typical winter images to cherish if you are yet to visit this part of Jammu Kashmir state.

 In January, you would see the edges of the rivers freezing and the pieces of frozen ice floating in the river.
 As you drive up the Zanskar River towards Chilling, the blue waters of the river by the icy frame would mesmerize you.
 At places, the river is more or less frozen and the stream of water flowing below it can only be heard.
 At other places, the frozen ice would showcase the frosty ice color and the pattern would let your imagination go wild.

-I have never done a more beautiful riverside drive than a drive to Chilling in Ladakh.
+I have never done a more beautiful riverside drive than a drive along Chilling river.

 You can do this drive from Leh in half a day.
 That is a good time to stay out of your hotel in winters.